Free Functional Inequalities on the Circle: Introduction

 Another part of this paper deals with the relations between these inequalities which parallel the hierarchy of inequalities in the classical case from \cite{OV}.

-If the convexity is important in deducing the inequalities thus far, we also treat inequalities which are potential independent as it was first introduced in \cite{Maida} and then also discussed in \cite{IP3}.
+Although the convexity of the potential is important in deducing the inequalities thus far, we also treat inequalities which are potential independent.
+This was first introduced in \cite{Maida} and then also discussed in \cite{IP3}.
 The main transportation inequality uses the $\mathcal{W}_{1}$ distance instead of $\mathcal{W}_{2}$.

 One aspect which transpires in the free case is the particular structure of the circle, and perhaps more precisely the fact that the circle acts on itself by rotations.
 This perspective can be taken back to the classical case where it seems very natural to ask about refinements of classical inequalities in the case of manifolds with an action of a Lie group.
 Though we posed this question to several experts in the area, we have not been pointed to any reference in the literature.
 We suggest a version of Poincar\'e inequality in this framework, though the counterpart of the Wasserstein distance is probably more intricate.